Self-Bounding Majority Vote Learning Algorithms by the Direct Minimization of a Tight PAC-Bayesian C-Bound: PAC-Bayesian C-Bounds

 \section{PAC-Bayesian C-Bounds}

-We recall now three PAC-Bayesian generalization bounds of the \mbox{C-Bound} referred hereafter as the {\bf PAC-Bayesian C-Bounds}.
-For each of these bounds, we derive a self-bounding algorithm in Section~\ref{section:contribution}, showing that the PAC-Bayesian C-Bound offers various ways to learn majority votes that might have been overlooked until now.
-Considering these three approaches has the interest to offer a large coverage of the PAC-Bayesian C-bound literature.
+We recall now three PAC-Bayesian generalization bounds on the \mbox{C-Bound} referred hereafter as the {\bf PAC-Bayesian C-Bounds}.
+Considering these three approaches has the interest to offer a large coverage of the PAC-Bayesian \mbox{C-bound} literature.
+Our contribution, described in Section~\ref{section:contribution}, consists in deriving a self-bounding algorithm for each of these PAC-Bayesian C-Bounds.
+This shows that the PAC-Bayesian C-Bound offers various ways to learn majority votes that might have been overlooked until now.

-\subsection{An intuitive bound---McAllester's view}
+\subsection{An Intuitive Bound---McAllester's View}

 We recall the most intuitive and interpretable PAC-Bayesian C-Bound~\cite{RoyMarchandLaviolette2016}.
 It consists in upper-bounding separately the Gibbs risk $r_{\Dcal}(\Q)$ and the disagreement $d_{\Dcal}(\Q)$ with the usual PAC-Bayesian bound of McAllester~\cite{McAllester2003} that bounds the deviation between true and empirical values with the Euclidean distance.